How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 • Step 1: Place your feet under the barbell, spread 1.5x your shoulder-width, with your feet pointing slightly outwards.

-• Step 2: Tilt your hips back and bend your knees, grasp the bar inside your legs, with a shoulder-width grip.
+• Step 2: Tilt your hips back, bend your knees and grasp the bar inside your legs, with a shoulder-width grip.

 • Step 3: Inhale deeply, retract your scapulae(shoulders) and engage your core and back muscles to maintain a neutral spine, keeping your arms straight throughout the lift.